Susedge/SmartISO/SmartISO/APPROVAL_CALENDAR_TROUBLESHOOTING.md

 - Verify `assigned_staff_id` matches the logged-in service staff
 - Check if any department filters are active

+### Fix added (Nov 24, 2025)

+We discovered a case where a schedule row existed for a submission but its `assigned_staff_id` was missing (or different).
+The calendar previously excluded those submissions because the "virtual submission" query filtered out records when a schedule row existed.
+We removed that exclusion so all submissions assigned to a service staff are returned for calendar merging (the merge logic keeps real schedule rows when present).
+This ensures that:

+- Submissions assigned to a staff member will appear in the staff calendar even if the schedule row is incorrectly assigned
+- The calendar still prefers real schedule rows when both exist (no duplicate events)

+If you still see missing events after this change, check the logs for schedule creation errors and verify the `schedules.assigned_staff_id` values.

 ### 4. Date/Time Zone Issue
 **Symptoms**: Schedule date is off by one day **Causes**: